-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGE IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2017
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGE IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2018

-(WITH SUMMARIZED FINANCIAL INFORMATION FOR THE YEAR ENDED JUNE 30, 2016)
+(WITH SUMMARIZED FINANCIAL INFORMATION FOR THE YEAR ENDED JUNE 30, 2017)

-2017 2016 Net Change in Fund Balances - Total Governmental Funds \$ 887,933 \$ 914,498 Amounts reported for governmental activities in the Statement of Activities are different Governmental funds report capital outlays as expenditures.
+2018 2017 Net Change in Fund Balances - Total Governmental Funds \$ 173,636 \$ 887,933 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, assets with an initial, individual cost of more than \$5,000 are capitalized and the cost is allocated over their estimated useful lives and reported as depreciation expense.
-Capital Outlays Gain (Loss) on Disposal of Capital Assets Depreciation Expense 1,512,719 - (434,745) 56,769 (10,780) (441,469) Some capital asset additions are financed through capital leases.
+Capital Outlays Depreciation Expense 595,480 (496,637) 1,512,719 (434,745) Some capital asset additions are financed through capital leases.
 In governmental funds, a capital lease arrangement is considered a source of financing, but in the Statement of Net Position, the lease obligation is reported as a liability.
 Repayment of capital lease principal is an expenditure in the governmental funds, but repayment reduces the lease obligation in the Statement of Net Position.
-Repayment of Capital Lease Principal 4,923 4,976 The governmental funds report bond proceeds as financing sources, while repayment of bond principal is reported as an expenditure.
+Repayment of Capital Lease Principal - 4,923 The governmental funds report bond proceeds as financing sources, while repayment of bond principal is reported as an expenditure.
 In the Statement of Net Position, however, issuing debt increases long-term liabilities and does not affect the Statement of Activities and repayment of principal reduces the liability.
 Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
 Interest is recognized as an expenditure in the governmental funds when it is due.
 In the Statement of Activities, however, interest expense is recognized as it accrues, regardless of when it is due.
-The net effect of these differences in the treatment of general obligation bonds and related items is as follows: General Obligation Bond Proceeds Payment to Refunded Bond Escrow Agent Bond Premium Repayment of General Obligation Bond Principal Change in Accrued Interest Expense - General Obligation Bonds Amortization of Bond Premium (1,770,000) - (27,226) 570,000 43,689 25,222 (11,120,000) 11,335,000 (363,580) 535,000 28,224 14,139 Delinquent property taxes receivable will be collected this year, but are not available soon enough to pay for the current period's expenditures and, therefore, are unavailable in the governmental funds.
-2,274 (3,335) Pension expenditures in the governmental funds are measured by current year employee contributions.
+The net effect of these differences in the treatment of general obligation bonds and related items is as follows: General Obligation Bond Proceeds Bond Premium Repayment of General Obligation Bond Principal Change in Accrued Interest Expense - General Obligation Bonds Amortization of Bond Premium - 645,000 11,695 26,401 (1,770,000) (27,226) 570,000 43,689 25,222 Delinquent property taxes receivable will be collected this year, but are not available soon enough to pay for the current period's expenditures and, therefore, are unavailable in the governmental funds.
+5,933 2,274 Pension expenditures in the governmental funds are measured by current year employee contributions.
 Pension expenses in the Statement of Activities are measured by the change in Net Pension Liability and the related Deferred Outflows and Inflows of Resources.
-(2,100,654) (7,228) In the Statement of Activities, certain operating expenses - other postemployment benefits payable and severance benefits payable - are measured by amounts earned during the year.
+(2,099,220) (2,100,654) Other Postemployment Benefits expenditures in the governmental funds are measured by current year employer contributions.
+Other Postemployment Benefits expenses on the Statement of Activities are measured by the change in the net Other Postemployment Benefits Liability and the related Deferred Inflows and Outflows of Resources.
+(22,505) - In the Statement of Activities, certain operating expenses - Severance Benefits Payable - are measured by amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-(56,918) (68,477) Change in Net Position of Governmental Activities \$ (1,342,783) \$ 873,737 Change in Net 1 Ostdon Of Governmental Activities φ (1,042,700) φ 013,131
+(37,712) (56 Q1 R) Ф. • (56,918) Change in Net Position of Governmental Activities \$ (1,197,929) \$ (1,342,783)

-MEDFORD PUBLIC SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 763 STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL GENERAL FUND YEAR ENDED JUNE 30, 2017
+MEDFORD PUBLIC SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 763 STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL GENERAL FUND YEAR ENDED JUNE 30, 2018